SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Attack a heavily guarded enemy convoy transporting armored vehicles or military equipment.
 These convoys are well-protected but offer significant rewards if successfully intercepted.

+**How to Complete:** An enemy convoy spawns at the origin location after a delay.
+The convoy consists of an anti-air vehicle (AA) being transported, escorted by military vehicles.
+The convoy travels along roads to the destination.
+You must intercept and destroy or capture the AA vehicle before it reaches the destination.

 **Success:**
 - **Money**: -
 - **HR**: 0